DjPale/IsometricEdit/README.md

 - Open and save tile sheets using `Ctrl-o` and `Ctrl-s`.
 Note that you can open either JSON-files which contains grouping and tile path information; or you can open texture atlases in XML format.
 When saving, a JSON-file + the image is saved to the same folder.

 ### Path basics
-- Left click to start a new path, add more nodes with left click.
+- `Ctrl` + Left click to start a new path, add more nodes with left click.
+- Left click and hold to drag node positons after they have mid placed
 - Right click cancels node insertion for the current path or deletes an existing node
-- Middle click and hold to drag node positons after they have mid placed
 - Zoom by holding down `Ctrl` and use scroll wheel

+### Test basics
+- Watch the cute cars drive around

 ### Shortcut Keys